EsotericSoftware/spine-runtimes/spine-tk2d/README.md

 ## Documentation

+The [spine-tk2d video](https://www.youtube.com/watch?v=7dg9slk9mxA) shows some differences between spine-tk2d and spine-unity.
+Except for setting up the texture atlas, everything in spine-tk2d works the same as spine-unity.
 The [Spine Unity Examples](http://esotericsoftware.com/forum/viewtopic.php?f=3&t=3318) forum thread has many videos on how to use both spine-unity and spine-tk2d features.

 ## Quick installation